 Port expansion includes excavation of existing seabed along the beach of Brgy.
 Lo-oc behind the PPA-Dumaguete Office.
 Constructing of back-up area, mooring and fendering system, drainage, fencing and Port lightning.
 Target completion is on the 6th of June 2010.
 Once completed, Dumaguete Port will be much wider by about 1.5 hectares and can accommodate two Inter-Island vessels, berthed simultaneously and with abundance of cargo space for storage and warehousing.
 The project covers 6,700 square meters and has a cost of P394 million.

-Adjacent to the Pier 2, fronting the Coast Guard and Bureau of Custom’s office is the construction of the new Passenger Terminal costing 50 million pesos, which will soon to be completed.
-It would be equipped with enough facilities to handle passenger volume, a fully-air-conditioned building, and with better aesthetic compared to other passenger terminals in other cities.
-The facility is designed to blend with the architecture of the city.
+Adjacent to Pier 2 fronting Philippine Coast Guard and Bureau of Custom’s offices is the construction of the new Passenger Terminal costing 50 million pesos, which will soon to be completed.
+It would be equipped with enough facilities to handle large number of passengers, a fully-air-conditioned building, and with better aesthetic compared to other passenger terminals in other cities.
+The facility according to its designer was specifically outlined to blend with the architecture of the city.
 It has a semi-second floor area and can accommodate 1,300 passengers.
-The City Government has pushed for a passenger terminal over the past years as it noted an increased in the number of port users in Dumaguete.
+The City Government has pushed for a Passenger Terminal Building (PTB) over the past years as it noted an increased in the number of port users in this city.

 FERRY/RORO Transport Operator in Dumaguete Port